jlacv/VehicleParts_Detection_Demo/README.md

 # Frame quality assessment
 # Assessing frame quality for a vehicle damage detection algorithm: Project overview
-* Creating a tool to assess video frame quality for a specefic machine learning algorithm.
+* Creating a tool to assess video frame quality for a specific machine learning algorithm.
 * Runing fast deep learning models on videos to extract a confidence metric for each selected vehicle part using non-max suppression.
 * Applying this tool to reduce data flow at the input of the semantic segmentation algorithm.
 * Deploying the model.